oroinc/documentation/user/storefront/checkout/multi-page.rst

 1. Enter billing information for the order by selecting an existing address from the address book, or creating a new one.

-2. If you wish to use the provided billing address for shipping, select the **Ship to this address** check box.
+2. If you wish to use the provided billing address for shipping, select the **Ship to this address** checkbox.

 3. Click **Continue** to proceed to the next step.

 **Step 2: Shipping Information**

-.. note:: If the **Ship to this address** check box has been selected in the Billing Information step, this step will be skipped.
+.. note:: If the **Ship to this address** checkbox has been selected in the Billing Information step, this step will be skipped.

 1. Enter shipping information for the order by selecting an existing address from the address book, or creating a new one.

-   If the **Ship to this address** check box has been checked in the Billing Information step, the provided address will be automatically selected in the Shipping Information step.
+   If the **Ship to this address** checkbox has been checked in the Billing Information step, the provided address will be automatically selected in the Shipping Information step.

-   To use billing information for shipping, select the **Use billing address** check box.
+   To use billing information for shipping, select the **Use billing address** checkbox.

    .. image:: /user/img/system/workflows/checkout/UseBillingAddressBox.png